What, exactly, was John McCain asking James Comey?

-(CNN)The strangest moment of the nearly three-hour Senate Intelligence Committee hearing featuring testimony from fired FBI Director James Comey came at the very end.
+(CNN)The strangest moment of the nearly three-hour Senate intelligence committee hearing featuring testimony from fired FBI Director James Comey came at the very end.
 And it came courtesy of a somewhat-unlikely source: Arizona Sen. John McCain.

 Odd because McCain isn't actually on the Senate intelligence committee.
 But because he is the chairman of the Armed Services Committee, he -- as well as Democratic Sen. Jack Reed of Rhode Island, the ranking member on Armed Services -- gets ex officio status and can ask questions.

 And, whoa boy, did McCain ask some questions.
-(At 356 seconds, he talked the second-most among all senators -- only Intelligence Committee Chairman Richard Burr used more speaking time.)
+(At 356 seconds, he talked the second-most among all senators -- only Chairman Richard Burr used more speaking time.)

 Here's the start of McCain's exchange with Comey (Note: McCain appears to mistakenly refer to Trump as Comey at one point):

-Note: Update: McCain made light of the confusion and clarified what he meant by his questions at the hearing in a statement after the hearing an in an exchange with reporters.